andruhon/AndroidReadXLSX/README.md

 Strings 'javax/xml/stream', 'javax/xml/namespace' and 'javax.xml.strings' in other binaries replaced with strings containing 'aavax' instead of 'javax'.

 Tested with reading and writing XLSX files.
 It might not work properly if you file contains Drawings or Charts.
-Please let me know if it fails.
+It also might fail if you try to write some styles.
+Please let me know if it fails by any reason.

 ##Why?
 If you try to build Android project with Apache POI XSSF out of box you would face whole bunch of problems: